ryan-hamilton04/P2-Markov/README.md

 It’s hard enough to debug code without random effects making it even harder.
 That's why the `MarkovDriver` sets a `RANDOM_SEED` to initialize the random number generator.
 You are welcome to change that value to experiment and play around with different random generations of text, but you should be sure to set it to 1234 for testing/submitting.
 Note that *if you use the same value for `RANDOM_SEED` you should get the same random text for `BaseMarkov` and `HashMarkov`*, if not, something is likely wrong with the implementation.

+You can also test your `HashMarkov` class with the `MarkovTest` [JUnit tests](#junit-tests).
+Don't forget to edit the `getModel` method of `MarkovTest` to use a `HashMarkov` implementation when running your tests.

+Note that JUnit tests and Gradescope tests will not check the efficiency of the `HashMarkov` implementation.
+Instead, you will need to rely on your conceptual understanding and empirical timing data which you can aquire by running `MarkovDriver` using a `HashMarkov` implementation.
+You will be asked to reason about both in the Analysis section.

-Once you are confident that your `HashMarkov` code is correct, you are ready to move on to the analysis questions.
+Once you are confident that your `HashMarkov` code is correct, you are ready to submit to Gradescope and then move on to the analysis questions.

 ## Analysis Questions